Approvals

 Default Approval Threshold

 Set the approval limit that's used when a user doesn't have a limit specified.
-If a user has a limit set that's less than then default approval threshold, the user's lower limit will be used.
-For example, if the default limit is $500, but Joan has a limit of $250, she can only approval orders up to $250.
+If a user has a limit set that's less than the default approval threshold, the user's lower limit will be used.
+For example, if the default limit is $500, but Joan has a limit of $250, she can only approve orders up to $250.

 Reapproval Threshold